 - Minimum SAT combined score of 1030 (950 if prior to March 2016)

 - ACCUPLACER Next Generation score: minimum 250 in Reading (to schedule an appointment to take the ACCUPLACER Next Generation, please call 330-363-6347)

 - Completion of a 100-level college math course and a 100-level college writing course with a minimum grade of B (3.0) from a regionally accredited institution within the past three years from the date of application

 Click here for the medical assisting information sheet, which shows the complete list of courses required for the program.

 The Medical Assisting Practicum provides students with the opportunity to demonstrate their knowledge of the cognitive objectives and to practice the psychomotor and affective competencies that they have achieved during their coursework.
-The practicum is 160 contact hours in an ambulatory healthcare setting, and the student is supervised by an individual who has knowledge of the medical assisting profession.
+The unpaid practicum is 160 contact hours in an ambulatory healthcare setting, and the student is supervised by an individual who has knowledge of the medical assisting profession.
 While in the practicum, the student will perform a wide range of clinical and administrative skills.